 SPOILERS: If you’re caught up in the comics and the TV series, you’ll be fine.
 If not, hold the prison/abandoned house phone.
-Get caught up and come back and join us for a total TWD nerd list.
+Get caught up and come back and join us for a total TWD nerd list, or check out other shows like The Walking Dead.

 Ah, it’s time for Walking Dead character comparisons, one of those ongoing pastimes of fans far and wide.
 The Walking Dead creator Robert Kirkman is the man caught between two worlds: his original comic books series and his roles as executive producer and writer on the TV series.